Leonardo's horse: The Baum School Horse

 A 12-foot (3.6 m) replica was placed in Charles C. Dent's hometown of Allentown, Pa. in the Charles C. Dent Memorial Garden at The Baum School of Art, where it was dedicated on October 4, 2002.

 The Da Vinci Science Center Horse

 The Da Vinci Science Center – the organization that is shaped by the merger of LDVHI and what was then known as the Discovery Center of Science and Technology – displays a three-foot (1 m) replica of The Horse in its main lobby, which was dedicated when the science center opened its current location on October 30, 2005.
 The Da Vinci Science Center's sculpture also has appeared on loan at Discovery Times Square in New York City, New York, and at The Franklin Institute in Philadelphia, Pennsylvania.

 The Wyoming Horse

 An eight-foot-tall (2.5 m) replica of The Horse was placed in Sheridan, Wyoming, where it was dedicated on August 20, 2014.
 The Wyoming Horse was commissioned by the Wyoming Community Foundation on behalf of the Sheridan Public Arts Committee.

+Sforza Equestrian Statue

+In 1989, to commemorate the 100th anniversary of Nagoya's municipal status, an attempt was made to restore it for exhibition at World Design Exhibition 1989 by Hidemichi Tanaka, Hideho Aso, Masato Kageyama, and Akio Ishizuka.
+First, a clay statue 2 meters tall was created based on manuscripts and drawings discovered in Madrid in 1967, and then a computer-enlarged version of this statue was produced.
+However, after calculating the weight, it was determined that the legs would not be able to withstand the weight if it were made of bronze, so the material was changed to Fibre-reinforced plastic (FRP) before completion.
+The completed model measures 8.3m in height, 3.6m in width, and 8.8m in length.
+After completion, it was exhibited at the Tokai Bank Pavilion of the World Design Exposition.
+After the expo ended, it was donated by Tokai Bank to the Nagoya Congress Center, where it is on display in the courtyard..